adines/SemiSeg/README.md

 modelDistillation(baseModels, baseBackbones, targetModel, targetBackbone, path, outputPath, bs, size)
 ```

 ![workflow](assets/ModelDistillation.svg)

+**Parameters:**
++ baseModels (ist\[str\]): List with the names of the base segmentation architectures to be used to perform model distillation.
++ baseBackbones (list\[str\]): List with the name of the base backbone architectures to be used to perform model distillation.
++ targetModel (str): String with the name of the segmentation architecture that will be trained at the end of the process.
++ targetBackbone (str): String with the name of the bacbone architecture that will be trained at the end of the process.
++ path (str): String with the path to the labelled images.
++ outputath (str): String with the path where the target model will be saved.
++ bs (int): Batch size of images used in training the models.
++ size ((int,int)): Image size used for model training.

 ### Data & Model Distillation
 Both techniques can also be combined in a technique called Data & Model Distillation.